 Wireless Accsense System Performs Automatic Environmental Monitoring

-CAS DataLoggers provided the clinic’s OR with an Accsense Wireless Temperature and Humidity data logger mounted onto the near wall with a supplied bracket.
-This environmental datalogger simultaneously measures the operating theater’s temperature and humidity using its internal ambient temperature and humidity sensors.
+CAS DataLoggers provided the clinic’s OR with an Accsense Wireless Temperature and Humidity data logger mounted onto the rear wall with a supplied bracket.
+This environmental datalogger simultaneously measures the operating theater’s temperature and humidity using it’s internal ambient temperature and humidity sensors.
 The clinic also installed an Accsense Wireless Data Logger Gateway with built-in 10/100BaseT Ethernet.
 As usual, Accsense was a simple installation with minimal impact on the clinic’s network.

 Accsense is Web-based and simple to use with virtually no learning curve.
 There’s no software installation or firewall configuration hassles, and the data logger can operate on either battery or AC power.
 The gateway’s bright LEDs show the room’s current environmental status.
 Both the pod and gateway range out to 250′ and 90′ indoors, and in case of a power or internet outage Accsense will alarm the staff while it keeps logging on its 250-sample data buffer.